Arnav-Ajay/ffmpeg/README.md

 	├── rules.py				#    Contains rules/format of how each vid/audio should be
 	├── temp				#   Directory containing all temp files, these get generated and deleted during run time

-For running this using your video/audio files:
+# Run this using your Video/Audio Files

 Place all input files in ffmpeg/files/ directory
 Make the required changes in ffmpeg/data.json file

 Change background images from fmpg.py

-data.json format:
+# data.json Format:

 	{
 	    "session1": {